-The government programme of stocking is well organised and thorough.
+The government programme for stocking is well organised and thorough.
 Most of the lakes contain Cutthroat, Rainbow or Brook trout.
 Some lakes are managed as trophy waters with strict catch and release policies in order that the fish may grow on to several pounds in weight.
 Others have superb fishing simply because they are too far or difficult for most anglers to make the effort.

 Those who do are amply rewarded.
-I have forded the Highwood River, hiked for 7 hours, scrambled up a 200 ft. cliff and only had time to fish for about one hour before a 6 hour trek back to the car.
+I have forded the Highwood River, hiked for 7 hours, scrambled up a 200 ft. cliff and only had time to fish for about one hour before a 6-hour trek back to the car.

-The reward was about 25 large Cutts. on dry fly as they cruised beneath an overhanging ice flow at nearly 8000ft.
+The reward was about 25 large Cutts on dry fly as they cruised beneath an overhanging ice flow at nearly 8000ft.
 Unforgettable!

 Other lakes are far less challenging so if you want alpine lakes go to K-country and make your choice.